dgatf/msrc/README.md

 ## 6. Sensors

+Available sensors:

+- ESC
+  - ESCs with serial telemetry: VBAR compatible, Hobbywing V3/V4/V5/Flyfun<sup>(1)</sup>, Kontronik<sup>(2)</sup>, APD F/HV/UHV
+  - ESC with PWM signal or phase sensor
+  - ESC Castle Link
+- GPS serial (NMEA)
+- I2C sensors: BMP180, BMP280, MS5611
+- Analog sensors: voltage, temperature, current, air speed

+All sensors are optional.
+Make the circuit with the desired sensors and enable them in the configuration.
+It can be configured from the PC with msrc_gui.

+(1) HW V5 = HW FlyFun.
+If ESC doesn't arm, enable _ESC Init Delay_ or connect MSRC after the ESC is armed
+(2) Supported: Kosmic, Kolibri, JivePro.
+Not supported: Jive.

 ### 6.1.
 ESC

 #### 6.1.1.
 Serial telemetry

 Compatible ESC serial protocols:

+ - VBAR compatible ESCs (Hobbywing, OMP Hobby...).
+Serial 115200
- - Hobbywing V3/V4/V5.
+ - Hobbywing V3/V4/Flyfun.
+Old protocol.
 Serial 19200
  - Kontronik Kosmic/Kolibri/JivePro.
 Serial 115200, even parity
  - APD F/HV/UHV.
 Serial 115200

-Optionally, for Hobbywing Flyfun (V5) and APD F-series, a PWM signal can be generated from the RPM telemetry value
+Optionally, for Hobbywing Flyfun and APD F-series, a PWM signal can be generated from the RPM telemetry value

+<ins>VBAR compatible ESCs</ins>

+ - Hobbywing ESCs with VBAR firmware
+ - OMP Hobby ESCs compatible with VBAR
+ - Others ESC compatible with VBAR

 <ins>Hobbywing Platinum V3</ins>

  Telemetry port is the program port.
 It is a servo male plug on the ESC

-<ins>Hobbywing Platinum V4 / FlyFun V5</ins>
+<ins>Hobbywing Platinum V4 / V5 / FlyFun</ins>

-- The telemetry port is a wired servo female plug.
-Don't confuse with RPM PWM signal connector or the program port
-- Check firmware installed is NOT VBAR version
+Note there are two protocols for V4: not VBAR (old protocol) and VBAR.
+It is recommended to use the VBAR protocol.
+Check your ESC firmware is VBAR version
+Telemetry port is the program port.
+It is a servo male plug on the ESC

+For old protocol (not VBAR):
 - Values for current when throttle is low (up to 25%, depending on model) may not be reliable.
 If getting high or noisy current values when throttle is low, adjust _Current_thresold_.
 Below this throttle percentage (0-100%), current values will be 0A
 - Set _Max Current_ to the peak current of the ESC (eg: 80A: _Max Current_ 100)
 - Adjust _Voltage Divisor__ and _Current Multiplier__, depending on model: